Understanding Postsecondary Options

 Discuss

-There are many different paths you can and choosing the right one involves thinking about your career goals and interests as well as your individual preferences and needs.
+There are many different paths you can take and choosing the right one involves thinking about your career goals and interests as well as your individual preferences and needs.
 Whether you dream of going to college, learning a trade, becoming an apprentice, or entering the workforce, each option has its own opportunities and requirements.
 Exploring these options early is important because it helps you understand what’s available, what steps you’ll need to take, and how your decisions now can shape your future.

-Many times, when people think of postsecondary, they automatically think of college.
-Remember that postsecondary education are actually any education options after high school.
+Many times, when people think of postsecondary education, they automatically think of college.
+Remember that postsecondary education is actually any education options after high school.
 Think about what you have learned about trade school / vocational programs, apprenticeships, community college, and college / university.
 What do you already know about each of these options?

 [Note to Instructors: Present each option one by one and allow time for students to give responses.
 Provide prompts as needed, such as “Do you know of any colleges in our area?” and “What are some career fields that offer apprenticeships?”
 If available, use a white board or other visual resource to list each option and student responses.]